ewpratten/ewpratten.com/src/_drafts/2022-10-17-ampr-vultr-bgp.md

 Once your server is up and running, head to `Products > Network > BGP` in the Vultr control panel, and request BGP to be set up for your account.
 You'll have to provide the LOA you got from ARDC in your prefix application process.

 At this point, you should get the option to choose between full routing tables and the default route.
 If you are single-homed, choose default route.
-If you have your own ASN, you should be able to decide for yourself weather you need full tables or not (I'm trusting you on this one :wink:).
+If you have your own ASN, you should be able to decide for yourself weather you need full tables or not (I'm trusting you on this one 😉).

 While you are getting stuff ready, I recommend logging in to the server, possibly setting up [Fail2Ban](https://www.fail2ban.org/wiki/index.php/Main_Page), and installing the following packages: